Probate Q&A Series

 • Understand timeframes: Probate disputes can extend the administration process.
 Acting promptly protects inheritance rights.

-Disputes over paternity can complicate a North Carolina probate estate, but the law provides clear procedures to protect everyone’s interests and ensure a fair distribution.
+Disputes over paternity can complicate a North Carolina probate estate, but the law provides procedures to protect everyone’s interests and ensure a fair distribution.
 If you face a challenge to your inheritance or the administration of an estate, you need knowledgeable representation.

 Contact Pierce Law Group today to safeguard your rights and navigate paternity issues in probate.
 Our attorneys guide you through every step.
 Email us at intake@piercelaw.com or call (919) 341-7055.